DataCurationNetwork/data-primers/Consent Forms Data Curation Primer/consent-forms-data-curation-primer.md

 # Glossary of Terms

 *Informed consent*: A voluntary agreement to participate in research.
 It is not merely a form that is signed but is a process in which the subject has an understanding of the research and its risks.
 Informed consent is essential before enrolling a participant and ongoing once enrolled.
-Informed consent must be obtained for all types of human subjects research including; diagnostic, therapeutic, interventional, social and behavioral studies, and for research conducted domestically or abroad.
+Informed consent must be obtained for all types of human participants research including; diagnostic, therapeutic, interventional, social and behavioral studies, and for research conducted domestically or abroad.
 Obtaining consent involves informing the subject about his or her rights, the purpose of the study, the procedures to be undergone, and the potential risks and benefits of participation.
 Subjects in the study must participate willingly.
 Vulnerable populations (i.e. prisoners, children, pregnant women, etc.) must receive extra protections.
-The legal rights of subjects may not be waived and subjects may not be asked to release or appear to release the investigator, the sponsor, the institution or its agents from liability for negligence. [https://www.hhs.gov/ohrp/regulations-and-policy/guidance/faq/informed-consent/index.html]
+The legal rights of subjects may not be waived and subjects may not be asked to release or appear to release the investigator, the sponsor, the institution or its agents from liability for negligence. [https://www.hhs.gov/ohrp/regulations-and-policy/guidance/faq/informed-consent/index.html](https://www.hhs.gov/ohrp/regulations-and-policy/guidance/faq/informed-consent/index.html)

 *Assent*: Agreement by an individual not competent to give legally valid informed consent (e.g., a child or adult who is cognitively impaired) to participate in research.
-A legal guardian or other representative must still provide consent on behalf of the participant. [https://oprs.research.illinois.edu/glossary/assent]
+A legal guardian or other representative must still provide consent on behalf of the participant. [https://oprs.research.illinois.edu/glossary/assent](https://oprs.research.illinois.edu/glossary/assent)

 *Consent form*: This is the form signed by study participants to document their agreement to participate.
 It must be written in a language easily understood by the participant, minimize the possibility of coercion or undue influence, and the subject must be given sufficient time to consider participation.

 *Consent information sheet*: Also called an information sheet for exempt research, this form does not require the study participant’s signature, but shares with them the study process, confidentiality notices, voluntary nature of the study, and contact information for any questions or concerns that might arise.

 *Participant agreement*: If a legal consent form or consent information sheet is not required by the IRB, researchers may still request that participants sign a participant agreement.
-Since a participant agreement is not regulated, the information in it will vary, but it commonly contains similar content to a consent form (i.e., reasons for research, harms/benefits, confidentiality, contact information, etc). [https://research.virginia.edu/irb-sbs/when-consent-not-required]
+Since a participant agreement is not regulated, the information in it will vary, but it commonly contains similar content to a consent form (i.e., reasons for research, harms/benefits, confidentiality, contact information, etc). [https://research.virginia.edu/irb-sbs/when-consent-not-required](https://research.virginia.edu/irb-sbs/when-consent-not-required)

 # Bibliography

 Meyer, M. N. (2018).
 Practical Tips for Ethical Data Sharing.
-Advances in Methods and Practices in Psychological Science, 1(1), 131–144. https://doi.org/10.1177/2515245917747656
+Advances in Methods and Practices in Psychological Science, 1(1), 131–144. [https://doi.org/10.1177/2515245917747656](https://doi.org/10.1177/2515245917747656)

 Mozersky, J., Walsh, H., Parsons, M., McIntosh, T., Baldwin, K., & DuBois, J. M. (2020).
 Are we ready to share qualitative research data?
 Knowledge and preparedness among qualitative researchers, IRB Members, and data repository curators.
-IASSIST quarterly, 43(4), 952. https://doi.org/10.29173/iq952
+IASSIST quarterly, 43(4), 952. [https://doi.org/10.29173/iq952](https://doi.org/10.29173/iq952)

 # Appendix A - Links to sources on consent documentation